"Find it, fix it, and leave it alone." A.T. Still, M.D.

 History of Craniosacral Therapy

 Dr. Andrew Taylor StillCraniosacral Therapy has its roots in the work of Andrew Taylor Still, M.D.
 (1828-1917).
-The third of nine children, his father was a Methodist preacher and physician who instilled in Andrew the beliefs that all men were created equal and that alcohol abuse could lead to destructive ends.
+His father was a Methodist preacher and physician who instilled in Andrew the beliefs that all men were created equal and that alcohol abuse could lead to destructive ends.
 By 1861, Andrew was married with three children and living in Kansas.
 The American Civil War was underway and Andrew enlisted as a doctor where he saw firsthand the horrors of war.
 During this time, an epidemic of meningitis swept through the country and wiped out his family.
 One question that haunted A.T.
 Still was whether the meningitis itself or the mercury based medication- mercury chloride- chosen to treat the disease was the deciding factor which killed his family.
 His inability to help his family, plus the horrors he witnessed in the war and its aftermath, seeing so many men in so much pain and suffering addicted to morphine and/or alcohol, brought about a recognition that there must be a better way of treating the sick and dying.
 The loss of his family devastated Andrew and placed him in a severe depression.
-During this time, he had new insights that were based on nature and natural laws.
+During this time, he became open to new ideas about nature and natural laws.
 Andrew, even as a young boy, was fascinated by the anatomy of animals and the function of machines, which led him later to delve deeper into anatomy and physiology and the relationship of form and function that would be the foundation of his new system of healthcare which he would later name Osteopathy.

 As time passed, Andrew grew to reject the common practices of frequent amputations and the over-prescribing of drugs.
 As he continued to explore the anatomy and mechanics of the human body, he realized the inter-relationship of the whole person with its parts, that form and function were intimately connected and that the body had the ability to self regulate and self heal.
 While Andrew became more outspoken about his new found convictions of healthcare, many of his fellow doctors felt the system was fine and nothing needed to change.
 This led to considerable opposition to what he was proposing.
 Even his brothers, also doctors, were embarrassed that he questioned the conventional medical wisdom of the day and the Methodist Church felt his methods of hands-on healing were sacrilegious.
 Andrew's quest to establish his new form of medicine and have a decent practice in a town to support his family was to be severely challenged.
 If not for his wife's unfailing support, his sense of spirituality and his conviction that he could help his fellow man in a better way, he would surely have fallen into great despair.
-A common theme that would be repeated for Dr. Still was that he would move to a new town, set up a practice, the other doctors would complain that he was healing people with his hands and not using drugs, which would hurt their business, they would talk to the church ministers, who would then say that his work must be from the devil, and he would eventually be run out of town once again.
-This became more and more difficult for Andrew to bear since each town he went to he hoped for a better reception, invested his time to build a practice and now had a new family to which he was financially responsible.
-On June 22, 1874, after years of medical study and clinical observation, he named his new medical philosophy, Osteopathy.
 After he moved to Kirksville, Missouri he worked on a local preacher’s daughter and after restoring her health, people welcomed Still’s new brand of medicine.
 By 1885, at the age of 57, word started to spread about Dr. A.T.
 Still's drugless, manual medicine which had helped many apparently hopeless cases.
-Going back to anatomy and physiology, he believed by correcting structural imbalances in the musculoskeletal system, that most diseases could be cured by restoring blood flow and nerve force back into the person.

 In the United States, A.T.
 Still was the first to identify the human immune system and develop a system to stimulate it naturally.
 He was the first to openly accept women and minorities into his school of Osteopathy (in 1892), believed that the body was holistic and that a disease process in one part of the body could affect another part, and predicted that the United States would have a major drug problem if physicians did not stop over-prescribing addictive drugs.